FraniukasSneideris/Python-and-SQL---Analyzing-World-s-Businesses-Data/README.md

 ```
 ### 3) Finding which business categories are best suited to last many years, and on what continent are they
 #### SQL analysis
+The SQL query used INNER JOIN to merge the businesses, categories, and countries tables, then grouped by continent and category to find the oldest founding year for each combination.
+The query is compact and powerful, providing the desired results in a single step.
 ```sql
 SELECT co.continent,
        ca.category,